cilium/cilium/Documentation/concepts/index.rst

 Concepts
 ########

-The goal of this document is to describe the components of the Cilium architecture, and the different models for deploying Cilium within your datacenter or cloud environment.
-It focuses on the higher-level understanding required to run a full Cilium deployment.
+The concepts chapter provides a deeper overview and deep dives over all aspects of Cilium.
+If you are looking for a high-level introduction of Cilium, see the section :ref:`intro`.

+Choose one of the following topics to start reading:

 .. toctree::
    :maxdepth: 1